 - Backed by Leica's Factory Passport warranty/USA Passport Protection Plan

-The scoop on the scope is, the Leica Televid APO-82 Angled spotter is the best there is – it earned it spot on our line-up of the best premium spotters for good reason.
+The scoop on the scope is, the Leica Televid 82 Angled spotter is the best there is - it earned its spot on our line-up of the best premium spotters for good reason.
 Everything from the bayonet interlocking system to the APO glass and the dual focus is top notch.
-As expected, the cost for a Leica is beyond most of our budgets, and it doesn’t make it any better that you have to purchase the eyepiece separately.
+As expected, the cost for a Leica is beyond most of our budgets, and it doesn't make it any better that you have to purchase the eyepiece separately.
 But, you never have to question quality when it comes to Leica.
-Just peer through the spotter just once and you’ll be sold with this Leica test!
+Just peer through the spotter just once and you'll be sold with this Leica test!